 Invite an approved guest speaker to discuss the doctrine.

 Ask the youth to prepare to give a talk about the doctrine.

-Invite a class member to teach part of the lesson.
+Invite a member of the class or quorum to teach part of the lesson.

 Ask the youth to prepare a brief lesson about the doctrine and teach it to another class (as approved by the bishop).